Written by Lindsay Wood, Edited by Sharon

 To sign up for the Legalize Tiny Home 2 part advocacy training please click on the orange button below.

-Experience Tiny Homes is a proud member
+Experience Tiny Homes is a proud member and board member of the

-of the Tiny Home Industry Association.
+Tiny Home Industry Association.

 Click on image to learn more about THIA.